shingo-ohki/webcamoid_wiki/Coding-style-and-conventions.md

 A block of code is code belonging to a loop, conditional or any code surrounded by curly braces and defined in multiple lines, for example a 'for' or 'while' loop, an if-else if-else, etc..

-- Put a while line before and after a code block.
+- Always write a new line before and after a code block.
+Breaking this rule is unforgivable!

 ```
 // WRONG!